Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 You will learn through lectures, group work, independent work, university style activities, student presentations and discussions, complemented by independent study at home and a range of organised trips.
 This subject combines well with business/economics, English, History, Law, Government and Politics, and Sociology as well as Biology and Maths

 Five GCSEs, grade C or above, including English Language and Maths.
-One of these GCSEs should be in Science at grade B or above and one in a humanities subject such as Geography or History and B grade or better.
+GCSE Double Science grade AA - BB, GCSE grade B in a subject which includes extended writing, such as English or History.
 All applicants will be interviewed.

 The AS-Level is 100% exam based.
 A minimum of a D grade is needed at AS Level to progress onto year 2 of the course.